rakibshakib/Investment-Collection-react-app-8/README.md

 ## Investment Collection for Annual Cultural Program - 2021

 This is a simple react application.
 Where we collect investment from club members for a annual cultural program.
+This project design developed with vanilla CSS, no css framwork used in this project. 😄

 ### Live Preview
 ## https://investment-app-ph.netlify.app/